githubacct54385/SlackWriter/README.md

 # SlackWriter

-A REST Client wrapper for POSTing text messages to a Slack Channel from a bot.
+A REST Client wrapper for POSTing text messages to a Slack Channel from a bot using Incoming Webhooks.

 ```cs
 string webhookSecret = "<YOUR-WEBHOOK-SECRET>";